drewbolles/gotham/README.md

-# Gotham starter Drupal theme`
+# Gotham starter Drupal theme

-A bare-bones Drupal 8 starter theme.
+A modern Drupal 7 starter theme.
 Built with [Sass](http://sass-lang.com) and [Susy](http://susy.oddbird.net).
-Meant to be a bare theme that developers can build off.
+Meant to be a starting point that developers can build off.
 Applies the [SMACSS](http://smacss.com) architecture and tries to adhear to Drupal's new CSS best practices.

 ## Requirements

-* Drupal 8
+* Drupal 7
 * Sass >= 3.3
 * Gulp (you may use another method to compile Sass)
 * Bower (you may download dependencies manually, as well)

 ## Install

-1. Download Gotham, place in 'sites/all/themes' of a Drupal 7 site
+1. Download Gotham, place in `sites/all/themes` of a Drupal 7 site
-2. Navigate to the asset folder `cd ~/path/to/drupal/sites/all/themes/gotham/assets`
+2. Navigate to the asset folder `$ cd ~/path/to/drupal/sites/all/themes/gotham/assets`
-3. Run NPM install for gulp packages `npm i`
+3. Run NPM install for gulp packages `$ npm i`
-4. Run bower install for bower packages `bower install`
+4. Run bower install for bower packages `$ bower install`
-5. Run Gulp to ensure process are working `gulp`
+5. Run Gulp to ensure process are working `$ gulp`
 6. Happy buildling!